tolfsh/Exegol-images/README.md

 ## What did I do?
 I removed unused feature from the `sources/dockerfiles/*.dockerfile`.
 I juste worked on `base`, `ad` and `web` images.

+## Using Docker caching functionality
+During development, it was very hard to make quick tests because of the way the images are built.
+Indeed, the whole installation process is contained into a single bash function.
+Therefore, an error in the function leads to the whole installation process failing, even huge `apt install`.
+I decided to remake the Dockerfile to be able to use docker caching feature.
+This has the cons of making a big Dockerfile but at least you don't need to rewait half an hour if the installation fails at the end.

 ## What if a tool is missing?
 Exegol-Images is using a smart way to install tools.
 Each tool installation is written inside a bash function.
 When build the images, all the function are loaded and the function are called, installing what is needed.
 During post installation, all the install scripts are removed.